 The quicker your app gives some value, the more likely your users are to remain engaged.
 The more engaged they are, the more likely they’ll return to your app.
 In turn, fewer users will give up on your app, and so you’ll see a faster-growing user base because existing users stick around.
 Financially, you’ll get more bang for each buck spent advertising.
-In other words, your acquisition costs will be lower.
+It's cheaper to keep customers than attract new ones.

-Note: for those making enterprise apps for company employees, you’re probably more interested in helping them be more efficient.
-In this case, giving value to them quickly will translate to people using the app more, which in turn will help you get the efficiency savings you set out to achieve.
+Note: For those making enterprise apps for company employees, you’re probably more interested in helping them be more efficient.
+In this case, giving value to them quickly will result in people using the app more, which in turn will help you get the efficiency savings you set out to achieve.
 At the same time, you’ll spend less time having to “encourage” teams to adopt the app, which is a common management challenge that can also lead to hindered progress.

-As an example, here are some examples of apps that give value in seconds
+As an example, here are some examples of apps that give value in seconds.
+For now, assume instant gratification means the same as instant value.

 If your app is more of a “slow burn” when it comes to giving value to users, it’s worth exploring how to inject a little instant gratification in there.
 This will help keep users engaged and encourage them to come back repeatedly.